Amazon Jungle 200hr

 What if I get sick during the training?

 If due to illness or injury you miss a few sessions, we will work with you to ensure that you are still able to receive your certificate.
-If you get so ill that you are unable to complete the training, you are able to complete your training in the subsequent weeks and months as we will be uploading each class to the virtual classroom.
+If you get so ill that you are unable to complete the training, you are able to complete your training in the subsequent weeks and months and deliver your asana practicum in video format.

 What if I don't attend all hours?